splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/autodetect-intro.rst

 After you've set up the supported integrations, AutoDetect alerts and detectors automatically appear on the :strong:`Alerts & Detectors` page and the corresponding dashboards and navigators for your integrations.

 .. note:: By default, you aren't subscribed to receive notifications from AutoDetect.
-To learn how to subscribe to AutoDetect notifications, see :ref:`autodetect-subscribe`.
+To learn how to subscribe to AutoDetect notifications, see :ref:`autodetect-subscribe-mute-turn-off`.